 Compared to other animals, humans are unique in their linguistic, cognitive, and social abilities.
 Broadly speaking, the Language and Cognitive Development Lab explores how these abilities develop and interact in children, as a way of addressing the question of what makes humans special.
 Below are three themes currently being pursued in our lab:

 Flexibility in Language and Thought.
 One focus of our research is on what children’s early use of language reveals about how we structure our ideas.
 To this end, our lab explores children’s ability to use words flexibly.
 Flexibility is widespread in language, and for example, is evident in our use of words for space to describe time (“Christmas is approaching”), words for animals to describe the meat derived from those animals (“The chicken is salty”), and words for artifacts to describe functional uses of those artifacts (“She shoveled the snow”).
 Our research indicates that, from early in life, children expect language to be used flexibly, and that this may reflect the basic ways in which children understand and construe the world.
 Consistent with this, we have found striking parallels with respect to flexibility across languages, suggesting that flexibility may reveal universal cognitive biases.
-In future research, we will explore whether learning to use language flexibly may shape cognition, and whether variation in flexibility across languages results in cognitive differences among speakers of different languages.
+Our ongoing research explores whether learning to use language flexibly may shape cognition, and whether variation in flexibility across languages results in cognitive differences among speakers of different languages.

 Pragmatics and Language Development.
 A second focus of our research is to explore how linguistic development relates to children’s developing ability to reason pragmatically about the knowledge and intentions of others.
 Everyday language is replete with examples in which the meaning we derive from an utterance goes beyond what the utterance itself literally entails.
 Thus, if we ask a friend if they want to come to our party and they reply that they “have homework to do”, we may infer that they do not want to come to the party, even though they have not said so.
 Further, an ability to understand others’ intentions and goals may also be critical to even the most basic inferences that children make about the meanings of new words.
 However, a great deal of research has indicated that children under the age of four struggle to understand the mental states of others, and especially to realize that other people can have different beliefs about the world than they do.
 Our research explores this tension, with the goal of clarifying how children’s language development may depend upon their developing social cognitive abilities.